matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 # RFC about standards

 ## Protocol
-The over air protocol **must** be FrSky
-### Exemptions
-_Temporary exemptions_ An airframe that cannot have a RX swapped since it is embedded in the mainboard.
-In the transition period till 2020 DSMx is allowed.

-Before 2020 all RX not FrSky must be exchanged.
+ - Crossfire
+ - FrSky ( preferred )
+ - FASST
+ - DSM-X (deprecated)
+ - DSM2 (very deprecated)

 # TX SWITCHES

 ## MODE
 All transmitter **MUST** be mode 2

-Philosophy: Roll and Pitch movement on one stick make steering with one hand possible, one hand for othert actions in case of need or emergency.
-Also coupling is better and for Heli more precise.
+Philosophy: Roll and Pitch movement on one stick make steering with one hand possible, one hand for other actions in case of need or emergency.
+Also, coupling is better and for Heli more precise.

 ## KILL
 * Safe is TOWARD YOU, so kill is TOWARDS you
-Philosopy: in case of panic you arm over all contols towards you make engine stop mode manual and kill to kill position.

-* Kill is https://github.com/tudelft/mavlab/wiki/RC-TX-standardAlways on the LEFT and Bottom swith, if there is no bottom switch we make one
+* Kill is https://github.com/tudelft/mavlab/wiki/RC-TX-standard always on the LEFT and Bottom switch.
+If there is no bottom switch we make one
-Staring is stil possible with one hand kill non accidentally with other hand

 ## FLIGHTMODE

-* Flight  MODE switch is AWAYS above Throttle, so since we ALWAYS fly mode 2 it is on the LEFT side
+* Flight  MODE switch is AWAYS above the pitch stick, so since we ALWAYS fly mode 2 it is on the RIGHT side
-Philosopy: in case of emegency on does not ned to look only ONE hadnmovment is enough for mode change and quick throttle change
+Philosophy: when changing modes changes in throttle are often also needed and doing 2 things with one hand is harder.

-* Flight mode is ALWAYS a 3 way switch, if TX does not have a 3 way switch we MODIFY the TX to have it or do NOT use the TX
+* Flight mode is ALWAYS a 3 way switch if TX does not have a 3 way switch we MODIFY the TX to have it or do NOT use the TX

-* Since "Manual is safer?" (debate) "manual(or att is towards you)"
+* "manual or attitude mode is when you (the pilot) is flying, then you place the switch towards you"

 ## GEAR
 * Landing gear switch is on the RIGHT side of TX